-AutomationDirect PLCs PLCs RS-422A/RS-485A Cables Wiring Diagrams
+Automation Direct PLCs RS-422A/RS-485A

-When using the RS-422A/RS-485A capabilities of the C-more 15-pin PLC communications Port1, the termination resistor is placed between the RXD- and RXD+ terminals on the PLC side of the connection between the touch panel and PLC.
+When using the RS-422A/RS-485A capabilities of the C-more 15-pin PLC communications Port1, the termination resistor is placed between the RXD- and RXD+ terminals on the PLC side of the connection between the HMI and PLC.
 The Termination Resistor value is based on the characteristic impedance of the cable being used.
 To enable the built-in 120 Ohm Termination Resistor, jumper pin 13 to pin 9 (RXD+) on the C-more 15-pin PLC communications Port1.